-Prerequisite AUTO 105B.
+1Prerequisite AUTO 105B.
 Contact Department of Applied Technologies for permission to complete this course and its prerequisite in the same semester.

-Prerequisite AUTO 115B.
+- 2Prerequisite AUTO 115B.
 Contact Department of Applied Technologies for permission to complete this course and its prerequisite in the same semester.

-Prerequisite of AUTO 225B.
-Contact Department of Applied Technologies for permission to complete this course and its prerequisite in the same semester.

-- Course numbers with the "H" suffix are designated Honors-level courses and can be used to fulfill equivalent general education requirements.
+3Prerequisite of AUTO 225B.
+Contact Department of Applied Technologies for - permission to complete this course and its prerequisite in the same semester. - NOTE Course numbers with the "B" suffix may be non-transferable for a NSHE baccalaureate degree. - · Course numbers with the "H" suffix are designated Honors-level courses and can be used to fulfill equivalent general education requirements.
 For more information visit www.csn.edu/honors. - In no case, may one course be used to meet more than one requirement except for the Values and Diversity general education requirement (only AA, AS, and AB degrees) which may be used to fulfill the corresponding general education or emphasis requirement. - Students may elect to graduate using the degree requirements in effect at the time of matriculation, or when they declared or changed major or the current catalog.
 If a program is official after a student has matriculated, the student may choose the degree requirements of the new program.
 In no case may a student use a catalog which is more than six years old at the time of graduation.